cinnData/MLearning/[ML-02E] Example - Modeling the strength of concrete.md

 ## Introduction

-In the field of engineering, it is crucial to have accurate estimates of the performance of building materials.
-These estimates are required in order to develop safety guidelines governing the materials used in the construction of buildings, bridges, and roadways.
+The purpose of this example is to illustrate the basic syntax of scikit-learn using data from the field of engineering.
+In that filed, it is crucial to have accurate estimates of the performance of building materials.
+These estimates are required in order to develop safety guidelines governing the materials used in the construction of buildings, bridges and roadways.

 Estimating the strength of concrete is a challenge of particular interest.
 Although it is used in nearly every construction project, concrete performance varies greatly due to a wide variety of ingredients that interact in complex ways.
 As a result, it is difficult to accurately predict the strength of the final product.
 A model that could reliably predict concrete strength given a listing of the composition of the input materials could result in safer construction practices.